 To make:

-- Add the oils and alcohol to a dark glass bottle, then cap tightly and shake to combine.
-Allow the scents to meld together for at least a month.
+- Add these oils to the bottle with the vodka, then cap the lid tightly and shake well to combine.
+Allow the scents to meld and infuse together for at least one month.
+Keep the perfume stored in a cool, dark, dry place during this time, away from sunlight.

 How to make Perfume Last Longer